anderium/anderium.github.io/sudoku/solved.md

 This is a list of the sudokus that I have solved.
 Not all sudokus I solved are here, obviously I solved simpler ones that aren't variants and I forgot some as well.
-If I solved a sudoku with a hint I will mark it explicitly and for newer sudokus also give the hint I needed as a [hover message](# "such as this hover text").
+If I solved a sudoku with a hint I will mark it explicitly and for newer sudokus include the hint I needed as a [hover message](# "such as this hover text").
 Links to where to play are provided, but who knows whether they are permanent.

 I will try to also keep track of a [ranking], but that's rather arbitrary.